ml58158/SCCM-Client-Dynamic-Provisioning/README.md

 It took a while to figure this part out due to the fact that you can’t add a machine into a collection that doesn’t have the client installed.

-The gist of this process is during the batch file process, once the sccm client has been installed, we tell the process to sleep for “x” number of seconds to allow the client time to talk to the sccm server and fully configure.
+The gist of this process is during the batch file process, once the sccm client has been installed, a scheduled task is created to run the Collection Add Script.

 Once the configuration has finished and the sleep period ends, an Internet Explorer session opens and runs the url of our web server that is located on the SCCM Server.